Slaymish/my-digital-garden/src/site/notes/EEEN Assignment 2.md

 Answer:

-00h-7Fh are bit-addressable
+The internal memory structure of the 8051 consists of 3 sections.
+The lower 128bits, the upper 128 bits, and the Special function registers (SFR).

-Registers with byte addresses ending with 0h or 8h are also bit-addressable
+The memory addresses 00h-7Fh are bit-addressable.
+Also, Registers with byte addresses ending with 0h or 8h are also bit-addressable.

+The SFR area has 21 addresses, out of which 11 are bit-addressable SFR locations
 ```

 c.